Rom the Space Knight: Marvel Universe

 During his time on Earth, Rom fought and banished thousands of Dire Wraiths.
 The increasingly desperate Dire Wraiths created new foes for Rom, including Firefall, a fusion of human and Spaceknight; the sorcerous Hellhounds; and robotic Watchwraiths.
 Two of Rom's greatest foes were Hybrid (the result of a union between Wraith and human), and Mentus (a suit of Spaceknight armor occupied by the dark side of the Prime Director's psyche).
 Other opponents were more traditional and hailed from the Marvel Universe proper, such as the Mad Thinker, the Space Phantom, and Galactus and his then-herald Terrax.
-He encountered such heroes as the X-Men, Power Man and Iron Fist, the Fantastic Four, Nova, the Thing, and the Hulk.
+He encountered heroes such as the X-Men, Power Man and Iron Fist, the Fantastic Four, Nova, the Thing, and the Hulk.
 Rom was one of the many heroes transported into an arena in space for the Contest of Champions, though he was not chosen to participate.

 At one stage, a new breed of Dire Wraith arrived on Earth, and appeared to be far deadlier than the first variety.
 It was later revealed that these were females who relied on sorcery, as opposed to the weaker males who placed their faith in science.
 Unlike the males, the female Dire Wraiths chose not to act in secrecy and openly attacked Clairton while Rom was away, killing everyone (including Steve and superhero ally Torpedo) with the exception of Brandy.
 Furthermore, they attacked S.H.I.E.L.D.'s mobile headquarters which gave Earth authorities clear evidence of the Dire Wraiths' existence and threat.
 So informed, the combined nations of the world pooled their resources to counter the threat, with Rom as their resident expert and leader of field operations.
 The Dire Wraiths came into conflict with the Avengers and the X-Men as well.
 Rom managed to banish all Dire Wraiths on Earth to Limbo with the aid of his super-powered allies and members of the U.S. military.